Uber says it is closing office in downtown Los Angeles

-Feb 18 (Reuters) - Uber Technologies Inc said late on Tuesday that it was closing its office in downtown Los Angeles, where the ride-hailing company had employed customer support staff.
+(Reuters) - Uber Technologies Inc (UBER.N) said late on Tuesday that it was closing its office in downtown Los Angeles, where the ride-hailing company had employed customer support staff.

 The move was reported earlier by the LA Times newspaper, which also added that the step will result in the elimination of about 80 jobs.